Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Related Work

 The first category includes solutions that perform the compression \emph{after} the training phase.
-Once the over-parametrized model is trained, these approaches exploit and/or manipulate it to obtain a smaller one with the same generalisation capabilities.
-One of the seminal work of this category is the so called \emph{Knowledge Distillation method}~\cite{Hinton2015,Ba2013} that uses an already trained huge and complex Deep Neural Network (called teacher network) to guide the training of a smaller one (called student network) whose task is to learn to mimic the behaviour of the teacher network.
+Once the over-parametrised model is trained, these approaches exploit and/or manipulate it to obtain a smaller one with the same generalisation capabilities.
+One of the seminal works of this category is the so-called \emph{Knowledge Distillation method}~\cite{Hinton2015,Ba2013} that uses an already trained massive and complex Deep Neural Network (called teacher network) to guide the training of a smaller one (called student network) whose task is to learn to mimic the behaviour of the teacher network.
 Other approaches propose to prune useless or redundant connections of a Deep Network.
-Han \emph{et al.} propose a pruning methodology in three steps: first they train the network, then they prune redundant weights, and finally they re-train the pruned network \cite{Han2015}.
+Han \emph{et al.} propose a pruning methodology in three steps: first, they train the network, then they prune redundant weights, and finally, they re-train the pruned network \cite{Han2015}.
 Similarly, Guo \emph{et al.} propose a compression method made of two phases: pruning and splicing~\cite{Guo2016b}.
-Briefly, in the pruning phase the connections deemed as useless are removed.
-However, to recover from possibly aggressive pruning that cause sheer drop in the accuracy performance of the model, the authors propose a way to reactivate some of the connections that might be necessary to the generalisation capabilities of the network.
-Such an idea has been explored also in~\cite{Han2016a,Jin2016}.
-All these techniques, despite the very impressing results both in terms of compression and accuracy, require several training phases through which the compression is incrementally done.
-Therefore, in terms of memory usage, the advantages becomes significant only when the final model is deployed and used, while the training phase is still quite resource demanding.
+Briefly, in the pruning phase, the connections deemed as useless are removed.
+However, to recover from a possibly aggressive pruning that causes a sheer drop in the accuracy performance of the model, the authors propose a way to reactivate some of the connections that might be necessary to the generalisation capabilities of the network.
+Such an idea has also been explored in~\cite{Han2016a,Jin2016}.
+Despite the very impressive results both in terms of compression and accuracy, all these techniques require several training phases through which the compression is incrementally done.
+Therefore, in terms of memory usage, the advantages become significant only when the final model is deployed and used, while the training phase is still quite resource-demanding.